 General

 The content of the Media Types stream shall be an XML document.
-The requirements (including MCE processing before validation and subsequent processing) specified in §8.2.5 apply.
+The requirements (including MCE processing before validation and subsequent processing) specified in §8.2.5apply.

 The XML document in the Media Types stream shall have a top-level Types element, and one or more Default and Override child elements.
 Default elements shall define default mappings from the extensions of part names to media types.
 Override elements shall specify media types on parts that are not covered by, or are not consistent with, the default mappings.
 [Note: Default elements can be used to reduce the number of Override elements on a part. end note]